 The accidents and fatalities were the very same issues that existed throughout the city at crossings, whether it was with the new New York Central Freight House off W. Main Street in 1907, which led to the eventual construction of the double-deck Court Street Bridge or the new roundhouse off Pine Street and expansion of the Massey Street rail yard in 1917-1919.

 Like many efforts in that period, the city would raise funds through popular subscriptions, some donations coming from outside the city as it the overhead crossing would benefit everyone involved.

 According to the Railroad Gazette, 1900, Vol 32, Pg 601:

 The bridge proposed by the New York Central over Arsenal Street will be of steel, about 780 ft long, and will cost about $33,000.
 The Railroad Commissioners on Aug.
 20 authorized it.

-At one point, in 1910, it was feared the only 9-year-old bridge may need to be replaced with a new one.
+At one point in 1910, it was feared the only 9-year-old bridge might need to be replaced with a new one.
 According to the Watertown Re-Union–

 Gases from locomotives passing under the Arsenal Street bridge have so eaten the iron work that it may become necessary to replace the entire stretch of the long bridge or at least 125 Feet or more of it.